 Diagnostic Tests for Dysphagia in Cats

-A thorough examination is very important, as some causes of dysphagia may be detectable on the examination.
-In addition your veterinarian may recommend the following additional tests: A complete oral examination under sedation Complete blood count (CBC) Biochemical profile and urinalysis Radiographs (X-rays) of the mouth, skull (with teeth) and neck Chest x-rays if the animal is coughing
+A thorough examination is very important, as some causes of dysphagia may be detectable through examination.
+Your veterinarian may also recommend the following tests:

 Treatment of Dysphagia in Cats

 - Nutritional support is of paramount importance.
 A change in food consistency or the position of the patient during feeding may be recommended in some cases.
 A feeding tube that bypasses the mouth and throat may be indicated, such as a gastrostomy (stomach) tube.
 Occasionally, parenteral (intravenous) feeding may be indicated, depending on the primary disease process.

 - Surgical correction of any fractures of the jaw and palate, surgical repair of lacerations, and removal of any oral foreign bodies, cysts, and masses

 Administer any prescribed medications and dietary recommendations as directed by your veterinarian.
 If your pet is not improving, and/or if additional clinical signs develop, contact your veterinarian.
 Animals with weakness or paralysis of the muscles or nerves to the head may take several weeks to return to normal, once appropriate therapy has been instituted.
 Consistent nursing care at home is very important to their recovery.